Iunius118/ChiliBulletWeapons/README.md

 ### Composting

-Chili pepper seeds, curved chili pepper, bullet-like chili pepper, chili potato sandwich, and half chili potato sandwich can be added to a composter.
+Chili pepper seeds, curved chili pepper, bullet-like chili pepper, chili potato sandwich, and half-sized chili potato sandwich can be added to a composter.

 ## Sandwiches